 Because of their remote and isolated nature, Alaska’s small rural communities use unlined landfills without leachate treatment and burn wastes without emissions treatment.
 They are the only communities in the country allowed to do this by law.
 These conditions result in harmful contaminants released to the local environment that Alaskans depend on for food and water.
 Because most landfills are close to town, residents can additionally breathe toxic smoke.
 To be safe, hazardous wastes must be hauled out by barge or plane.

 Backhaul Alaska backhauls waste cheaper and more efficiently because:

 - Each region has a single point of contact for their communities

 - Each community is trained in streamlined and uniform protocols

 - Every rural waste generator contributes to the program

-- Innovative efforts to reduce local waste are encouraged
+- Innovative efforts to reduce, reuse, and refuse spent materials are encouraged

 - A “control tower” optimizes material transport and price brokering